Physiology Phlex! Metabolism and Renal Handling of Acid

 2. Fixed acids – the kidney excretes these.
 Produced by metabolism of certain amino acids, nucleic acids.

-Only methionine and cystine to create additional acids.
+Only methionine and cystine create additional acids.
 Other amino acids follow different catabolic pathways.

-The mount of acid that the kidneys excrete each day is 1mEq/kg/day.
+The amount of acid that the kidneys excrete each day is 1mEq/kg/day.

 In a study of women comparing three different diets.
 The omnivore diet increased the acid excretion in the urine, which was higher than the lacto-ovo vegetarian and higher than the vegan diet, which was the lowest.
 Why?
 Because animal based proteins contain more methionine compared to plant based foods.

-What three adaptations do the kidney makes to deal with this?
+What three adaptations do the kidney makes to deal with the high acid load diets?

-1. Clearance: In a study when people were given high red meat diets, their eGFR increased.
+1. Clearance: A study found that when people consumed high red meat diets, their eGFR increased.
 Likely because the kidney was working harder to get rid of the waste products (methionine).

 2. Acid: Increased ammonia-genesis following an acid load from a high meat meal.
-We can increase our titratability in our body as this part is fixed but we can create more ammonia.
+We can’t increase titratability in the body since that part is fixed, but we can produce more ammonia.

-3. Potassium: Increase the renal excretion of potassium because these diets contain high amounts of potassium.
-Increase protein metabolism increases urea excretion, resulting in increased urea recycling increases flow through the distal nephron resulting in augmented potassium excretion.
+3. Potassium: Increasing the renal excretion of potassium also occurs because these diets contain high amounts of potassium.
+Increased protein metabolism increases urea excretion, resulting in increased urea recycling increases flow through the distal nephron resulting in augmented potassium excretion.

 What about plant-based diets?